Kiss tha Game Goodbye

 Kiss tha Game Goodbye is the debut studio album by American rapper Jadakiss.
-The album was released on August 7, 2001, by Ruff Ryders Entertainment and Interscope Records.
+Originally scheduled for an April 18th, 2000 release, the album was ultimately released on August 7, 2001, by Interscope Records and Ruff Ryders.
 The album debuted at number five on the US Billboard 200 and number two on the Top R&B/Hip-Hop Albums chart.

+The album was produced by high profile producers such as The Alchemist, Timbaland and DJ Premier, amongst others and features guest vocals from Eric Mccaine, Antoine Stanton, Nas, Styles P, Sheek Louch, Big Will, Cross, Icepick Parie, Carl Thomas, Swizz Beatz, Snoop Dogg, Nate Dogg, Mashonda, Drag-On, Eve, Infa-Red & Cross, Fiend, 8Ball, Yung Wun, DMX and Ann Nesby.
+It contains three singles.

 Commercial performance

 The album debuted at number five on the US Billboard 200 selling 204,000 copies in its first week.
 It was eventually certified gold by the Recording Industry Association of America (RIAA) for sales of over 500,000 copies in the United States.
 As of June 2004, the album has sold 877,000 copies.